liron-navon/docker-puppeteer-container/README.md

-Base environment image for Puppeteer (Headless Chrome Node API) with support for jest-puppeteer runner
+Base environment image for Puppeteer (Headless Chrome Node API) with support for jest-puppeteer runner, if you have any issues please report it here or check [Puppeteer’s troubleshooting doc](https://github.com/puppeteer/puppeteer/blob/main/docs/troubleshooting.md)

-This is only for testing, do not use for production since permissions are given freely inside the container

 docker hub: https://hub.docker.com/repository/docker/lironavon/docker-puppeteer-container

+For versions check docker hub, or look at the git tags - each tag is a version of node.js, so for example the v16.10.0 tag uses a base of node:16.10.0-slim

 ## Getting started